gg15c/USB-TypeC-CC-the-process-of-detections/README.md

 Q. What is the function of Ra?

 A. The Ra allows the DFP to recognize the existence and orientation of a powered Type-C cable.
-For example, a mux or a redrive IC which was placed in the cable should connect to a power source, VCONN.

 Q. What is the function of VCONN?